ucsb-ds/pl-dev-team/_lectures/week05a.md

 ## Where is the link to the pre-survey?

-* On the course slack (pinned to the announcements channel)
-* On Canvas
+* On Canvas under H02

 # CATME evaluation